widihastomo/okr/replit.md

 ## Changelog
 ```
 Changelog:
 - July 06, 2025.
-Moved date display to top-right corner at title level in Daily Focus page:
+Improved Daily Focus page layout with better element positioning:
+  * Moved action buttons (Daily Instant Update) to the right side of controls section using justify-between layout
   * Relocated date display from controls section to header section aligned with page title
   * Positioned date at same level as "Daily Focus" title for better visual hierarchy
   * Maintained responsive design with full date format on desktop and shortened format on mobile
-  * Eliminated duplicate date display from controls section for cleaner layout
+  * Enhanced visual balance with user filter on left and action buttons on right in controls row
 - July 06, 2025.
 Removed One-Click Habits feature from Daily Focus page:
   * Removed OneClickHabitButton component from Daily Focus action buttons
   * Deleted one-click-habit-button.tsx component file